Bain what? Before we have a French lesson, let’s talk dish inspiration.

 - Remove from the ramekin and top with more cheese or hot sauce if desired.
 Can be frozen and warmed up to enjoy later.

-- Pour water into the pan after placing the pan into the oven to prevent spilling hot water
+- Pour water into the baking dish after placing the dish into the oven to prevent spilling hot water

-- Remove ramekins safely with tongs or heat safe glove, being careful of the hot water in the pan
+- Remove ramekins safely with tongs or heat safe glove, being careful of the hot water in the dish

 - Can be frozen then warmed up to enjoy later